• Journal

 The Farmers Arm, Woolsery

 The village is mentioned in the Domesday Book under the name Olverword, which dates the settlement to the early Medieval period (the Domesday Survey was published in 1086).
 Further evidence of its Medieval origins includes its Norman church and remnants of a Medieval field system to the north of the village.
-Original features discovered in Wulfheard Manor suggest the house is also of Medieval origin.

 During the 18th and 19th centuries, Woolsery grew from a small settlement centred around the church into a village.
 No further housing development took place until the second half of the 20th century when the village was expanded to the north and west.